What is diplomatic immunity and how does it apply to Harry Dunn case?

 – Why has Sacoolas appeared in a UK court virtually?

-The court’s ability to conduct remote proceedings derives from coronavirus legislation, which allows even the most important court sessions, such as plea and sentence hearings, to be done virtually.
+The court’s ability to conduct remote proceedings derives from coronavirus legislation, which allows even the most important court sessions, such as plea and sentence hearings, to be held virtually.

 The former head of extradition at the CPS, Nick Vamos, said Sacoolas “could at any point in these proceedings have simply turned her video-link off and walked away, and there’s nothing the court could have done about it”.